Submissions Rule of 3, Policies, and Ethics

 - Participation.
 To encourage meaningful exchange, AOM members should foster a climate of free interchange and constructive criticism within AOM and be willing to share research findings and insights fully with other members.

 - Original Work and New Work.
-At the time of submission, submitted papers must not have been previously presented or scheduled for presentation at AOM.
-Submitted papers must not have been published or accepted for publication.
-If a paper is under review, it must NOT appear in print or online, before the meeting.
+At the time of submission, submitted papers must not have been previously presented at an AOM Annual Meeting.
+Submitted papers must not have been published or accepted for publication by AOM or non-AOM publications.
+If a paper is under review, it must NOT appear in print or online at AOM or non-AOM publications before the AOM Annual Meeting.

 - Attendance and Commitments.
 ALL program participants must be AOM members AND registered (separate costs) for the conference in order to attend.
 AOM is a voluntary association whose existence and operations are dependent on cooperation, involvement, and leadership from its members.
 Members should honor all professional commitments, including presentation of accepted papers and participation in scheduled roles, such as chair, discussant, or panelist.
 Program participants are highly encouraged to personally present their submissions.
 If absence from a scheduled meeting is unavoidable, members must contact appropriate individuals and pursue suitable alternative arrangements.
 Leaders have the same responsibilities and should perform their obligations and responsibilities in a timely, diligent, and sensitive manner, without regard to friendships or personal gain.